melchor629/youtubedl-audio-api/README.md

 ### GET /api/\<youtube-id\>/\<quality-id1\>,\<quality-id2\>

 The same as before, but changing the video and audio quality to the selected ids.
 The response will contain two URLs: first corresponding to the `<quality-id1>` and the second one corresponding to `<quality-id2>`.
 The idea is to put a video and audio qualities, but nothing prevents you to put two videos or two audio qualities.
+The quality ID must be one of the list of availables (see `formats` endpoint).

 An example of <https://youtubeaudio.majorcadevs.com/api/0RLvtm0EghQ/140,137>